bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-05.md

 ## Pre-lab

 <span class = "attention">
 Please prepare these Exercises \*before\* coming to lab!
-We will talk about them briefly.
+Doing the pre-lab will save you time during the lab.
 </span>

 **P0**.
 Write a loop on paper that prints out all multiples of 5 between 10 and 95.